pythonhacker/pdfwam/README.md

 The following shell command can be used as a short-cut to run the checker against all files in the test suite.

 	for i in $(find ./testfiles -name \*.pdf); do python pdfchecker.py "$i" -r; done

+## Code Structure

+ Core

+     PdfStruct <--- PdfWCAG <---<testing>-- PdfReaderWrapper --<read>-> PyPDF2.PdfReader

+    This gives you the AWAMs.
+	1. A WAM -> Accessibility WAM
+	2. B WAM -> Barrier WAMs (compose AWAM data)
+    3. M WAM -> Metadata WAMs -> wraps up on top of metadata like creator, producer etc.

+ Service

+     extractAWAMIndicators (pdfAWAM.py)

+     Wrap this up in some simple service
+	   * protobuf (if you want to get funky on this)
+	   * RestFUL (What I'd suggest)
+	     * uwsgi -->
+		 *

+Architecture

+ backend - standalone backend as of now, FE -> do it in modern angular/react/vue ?